-Characters:Thomas Hodges – Thomas is in his early thirties, when he isn’t working at the coal mine, he enjoys a pastime in painting and his simple life at home with Douglas.
+Characters:Thomas Hodges – Thomas is in his early thirties; when he isn’t working at the coal mine, he enjoys a pastime in painting and his simple life at home with Douglas.

 Douglas Walker – Douglas is a high school English teacher in his hometown of Grundy, Virginia who has settled into his life living with Thomas and being the teacher everyone loves.

 Luke Robinson – Luke has spent a few weeks away from home before starting his senior year of high school at Grundy High School where he enjoys playing baseball for the school and community teams.

 Radio Announcer – A voice actor who could be doubled with Dulce Robinson.

 Andy Smith – Andy is the principal of Grundy High School and seems to know everyone in town.

 Dulce Russell – Dulce is a single mom who works at the Piggly Wiggly and is raising Luke and two other siblings.

-Teachers/Students 1, 2, 3, 4, & 5 – These characters provide a variety of functions in the storytelling, almost serving as a contemporary, educational Greek Chorus.
+Teachers/Students 1, 2, 3, 4 & 5 – These characters provide a variety of functions in the storytelling, almost serving as a contemporary, educational Greek chorus.
 These parts could be doubled with the named characters.

 Note: Creativity on the casting, blocking, and use of this ensemble is encouraged.

-Setting: The action of the play takes place in a unit set which is the1969 kitchen/living room of Thomas and Douglas’ home.
+Setting: The action of the play takes place in a unit set which is the 1969 kitchen/living room of Thomas and Douglas’ home.

-Performance Royalties are based on theater particulars.
-Please fill out an application for a personalized quote.
+Performance Royalties for PROFESSIONAL Theaters will be quoted as a box office percentage, with a minimum guarantee based on ticket prices and theater particulars.
+Please fill out an application for your personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
-To download the show rider for Anthropology Lesson, click here.